+Peritoneal metastases refer to cancer that has spread to the peritoneum while cancers like peritoneal mesothelioma develop directly from the peritoneum itself.
 This cancer is a form of mesothelioma that develops in the abdomen, specifically on the peritoneum (the lining of the abdominal cavity).
 It is extremely rare, accounting for only about 20 percent of all mesothelioma cases annually, or about 660 cases per year in the United States.
-Patients with peritoneal mesothelioma tend to have a better prognosis than those with other types of mesothelioma.
+Patients with peritoneal mesothelioma may have a better prognosis than those with other types of mesothelioma.
+Typically, treatment involves a combination of chemotherapy and surgery.

 What Causes Peritoneal Mesothelioma?

-While peritoneal mesothelioma affects both women and men, the method of exposure often differs.
+While the disease affects both women and men, the method of exposure often differs.
 Men commonly face direct occupational exposure, whereas women tend to be exposed indirectly.
 Because asbestos fibers can travel for miles or be transported on the clothing, skin, or hair, indirect exposure is a threat for those living with people who are exposed to asbestos on the job.
-Interestingly, peritoneal mesothelioma has been more commonly associated with non-occupational exposure than pleural mesothelioma, which affects the lining of the lungs.
+Interestingly, peritoneal mesothelioma has been more commonly associated with non-occupational exposure than the pleural form – which affects the lining of the lungs.

 Symptoms of Peritoneal Mesothelioma

-The most common symptoms of peritoneal mesothelioma are abdominal pain and swelling, lumps in the abdomen, and unexplained weight loss.
+The most common symptoms of peritoneal mesothelioma are nonspecific abdominal pain, abdominal distension or swelling, lumps in the abdomen, and unexplained weight loss.
 Abdominal fluid buildup, or ascites, is commonly associated with peritoneal mesothelioma.
 In some cases, ascites can cause mild seizures as a result of accumulated toxins in the body.
 Additional symptoms include:

 - Body aches